Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Preliminaries

 Clearly, the marginal distributions of $\cKj(G_1,G_2,H)$ are $\cK(G_1)$ and $\cK(G_2)$.
-In addition, if $H\cap\Conn(G)_1\cap\Conn(G_2)=\emptyset$ then $\cKj(G_1,G_2,H)=\cK(G_1)\times\cK(G_2)$, i.e., the joint cycle-breaking algorithm can be carried out by two independent cycle-breaking algorithms on $G_1$ and $G_2$.
+In addition, if $H\cap\Conn(G_1)\cap\Conn(G_2)=\emptyset$ then $\cKj(G_1,G_2,H)=\cK(G_1)\times\cK(G_2)$, i.e., the joint cycle-breaking algorithm can be carried out by two independent cycle-breaking algorithms on $G_1$ and $G_2$.
 On the other extreme, if $\Conn(G_1)=\Conn(G_2)$ and $\Conn(G_1)\subseteq H$, then the exact same set of edges is removed in both graphs during the run of the joint cycle breaking algorithm.
 In such a case, if $(M_1,M_2)\sim\cKj(G_1,G_2,H)$ then $M_1\sim\cK(G_1)$ and $M_2$ is then deterministically defined by $M_2=G_2\setminus (G_1\setminus M_1)$.

-The example prompting this definition in our study is that, conditioned on (the edge sets of) $\bbGn,\bbGne,\mathbb K$ defined in \S\ref{subsec: notations}, the distribution of the pair $(\bbMn,\bbMne)$ is $\cKj(\bbGn,\bbGne,\cbI)$.
+The example prompting this definition in our study is that, conditioned on (the edge sets of) $\bbGn,\bbGne,\cbI$ defined in \S\ref{subsec: notations}, the distribution of the pair $(\bbMn,\bbMne)$ is $\cKj(\bbGn,\bbGne,\cbI)$.
 Indeed, among the edges in $\bbGn\cup\bbGne$, only those in $\cbI$ have the same weight in $W_n$ and $W_n^\varepsilon$, and all the other weights are independent.
-The two extreme cases for $H$ mentioned above are, approximately, what occurs in the noise sensitivity and stability regimes respectively.
+Roughly speaking, the two extreme cases for $H$ mentioned above describe what typically occurs in the noise sensitivity and stability regimes.